mortenmathiasen/MEAN-socket-template/README.md

 This template project for building MEAN applications is based on Mongoose, Express, Angular2 and NodeJS.
 Below instructions explain how to get started programming using this template.

+## Online test
+You can try the template application at (https://mean2deploy.herokuapp.com/).
+The online example is deployed to free services at Heroku (https://www.heroku.com) and mLab (https://mlab.com).

 ## Install requisities
 1. Install NodeJS (https://nodejs.org)
 2. Install Angular CLI (https://cli.angular.io)